duckdb/duckdb-web/docs/guides/python/datafusion.md

 ```

 # DataFusion to DuckDB
-To convert from DataFusion to DuckDB, first save DataFusion results into Arrow batches using the `collect` function.
+To convert from DataFusion to DuckDB, first save DataFusion results into Arrow batches using the `collect` function, and then create an Arrow table using PyArrow's `Table.from_batches` function.
 Then include that Arrow Table in the `FROM` clause of a DuckDB query.
-This example was based on the DataFusion Readme.

 As a note, Pandas is not required as a first step prior to using DataFusion, but was helpful for generating example data to reuse in the second example below.